Dr. Demetre: You have some questions? We know HIV.

 You cannot rely on symptoms to tell you whether or not you have HIV.
 The only way to know for sure if you have HIV is to get tested.

-#AskTheHIVDoc is video series from Greater Than AIDS featuring top HIV doctors providing answers to commonly-asked questions about HIV prevention, testing and treatment.
+#AskTheHIVDoc is video series from Greater Than HIV featuring top HIV doctors providing answers to commonly-asked questions about HIV prevention, testing and treatment.

 The medical information on this site is provided as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
 This information is not intended to be patient education, does not create any patient-physician relationship, and should not be used as a substitute for professional diagnosis and treatment.